phalcon/documentation/docs/db-phql.md

 * If the `DELETE` has a `WHERE` clause it retrieves all the objects that match these criteria,
 * Based on the queried objects it deletes the requested objects from the relational database

-Just as the rest of the operations, checking the status code returned allows you to retrieve back any validation messages returned by operations hooked up to your models
+Just as with the rest of the operations, checking the status code returned allows you to retrieve back any validation messages returned by operations hooked up to your models

 ```php
 <?php